MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 This document describes using the intuitive ingestion wizard to ingest **CSV** data from a **container** into a **new table**.
 Ingestion can be done as a one-time operation, or as a continuous method by [setting up an Event Grid ingestion pipeline](#create-continuous-ingestion) that responds to new files in the source container and ingests qualifying data into your table.
 This process can be used with slight adaptations to cover a variety of different use cases.

-For an overview of the ingestion wizard, see [Ingestion wizard](ingest-data-one-click.md).
+For an overview of the ingestion wizard, see [What is the ingestion wizard?](ingest-data-one-click.md).
-For information about ingesting data into an existing table in Azure Data Explorer, see [Ingestion to an existing table](one-click-ingestion-existing-table.md)
+For information about ingesting data into an existing table in Azure Data Explorer, see [Ingest data to an existing table](one-click-ingestion-existing-table.md)

 ## Prerequisites